Frequently Asked Questions

 Motorized Recreation

-Kearsley Creek - No Off Road Vehicles allowed in the campsites
+Kearsley Creek - No Off Road Vehicles allowed in Kearsley Creek Recreation Site.
+They must be trailered in/out.

 Sayres Lake - No Off Road Vehicles allowed in the main campsite area.
 You must park at the top near the Host site.
-ORV's are allowed in the upper camping area, sites 32-39, at the top near the Host site.
+ORV's are allowed in the upper camping area for registered campers only, sites 32-39 nand must idle in- idle out.

-You must have insurance and a helmet and follow all provincial regulations.
+You must have insurance, wear a helmet and follow all provincial regulations.
 The campsites are not for cruising around though, so you are limited to riding into your campsite and out of your campsite to access the logging roads.
+Anyone caught making trails in the campsites will be asked to leave and no refunds will be provided.

-If you are not camping at the campsite you will not be allowed to drive your ORV through the site to take a look.
-It causes to much noise, dust and stink.
+If you are not a registered camper with a valid Recreation Site Permit coming to and from your site, you will not be allowed to drive your ORV through the Recreation Sites to take a look.
+It causes to much noise, dust and stink and creates safety issues for campers and children who quite often are walking or playing on roadways.
 You will be able to park near the Host site and walk around to take a look.

 Other Questions

-Pets are allowed, they must be well behaved, not loud, under control at all times and in close proximity to their owners or their campsite.
-They must be leashed if required.
-The Host can direct you to leash your pet.
+Pets are allowed.
+They must be leashed.
+Pets must be well behaved, not loud, under control and in close proximity to their owners at ALL times.

-Do not leave your pet unattended at your campsite, people don't want to hear your dog barking all day.
+Do NOT leave your pet unattended at your campsite, other campers don't want to hear your dog barking all day.
+This behavior will result in an eviction.

 Your campsite fee includes one vehicle and six persons (including adults and children)